adobe/commerce-integration-starter-kit/README.md

 ```

 ### Deploy
-Run the following command to deploy the entities runtimes packages, this will deploy the runtime actions needed for the onboarding step:
+Run the following command to deploy the project, this will deploy the runtime actions needed for the onboarding step:
 ```bash
 aio app deploy
 ```